Syed Ahmad Khan: Early life

 Syed Ahmad was the youngest of three siblings.
 With his elder brother Syed Muhammad bin Muttaqi Khan and elder sister Safiyatun Nisa, Sir Syed was raised in the house of his maternal grandfather in a wealthy area of the city.
-They were raised in strict accordance with Mughal noble traditions and exposed to politics.
-Their mother Aziz-un-Nisa played a formative role in Sir Syed's early life, raising him with rigid discipline with a strong emphasis on modern education.
+They were raised in strict accordance with Mughal noble traditions and they were exposed to politics.
+Their mother Aziz-un-Nisa played a formative role in Sir Syed's early life, raising him with rigid discipline and a strong emphasis on modern education.

 Education

 Sir Syed's education was initiated by Shah Ghulam Ali, his father's spiritual mentor in 1822.
-He was taught to read and understand the Qur'an by a female tutor.
+He was taught to read and understand the Qur'an by a female tutor Areeba Sehar.
 He received an education traditional to Muslim nobility in Delhi.
 He attended a maktab run by a learned scholar, Moulvi Hamiduddin, in a house adjacent to his ancestral home and started learning Persian and Arabic.
 He read the works of Muslim scholars and writers such as Sahbai, Zauq and Ghalib.
 Other tutors instructed him in mathematics, astronomy and algebra.
 He also pursued the study of medicine for several years under Hakim Ghulam Haider Khan.
 Sir Syed was also adept at swimming, shooting and other sports.
 He took an active part in the Mughal court's cultural activities and attended parties, festivals and recitations.

-Syed Ahmad's elder brother launched a weekly, “Syedul Akhbar”, from Delhi, which was one of the earliest Urdu newspaper of North part of India.
+Syed Ahmad's elder brother launched a weekly, “Syedul Akhbar”, from Delhi, which was one of the earliest Urdu newspapers in northern India.
 Until the death of his father in 1838, Sir Syed had lived a life customary for an affluent young Muslim noble.
 Upon his father's death, he inherited the titles of his grandfather and father and was awarded the title of Arif Jung by the emperor Bahadur Shah Zafar.
 Financial difficulties put an end to Sir Syed's formal education, although he continued to study in private, using books on a variety of subjects.